acmh777/Consensys-Final-Project---acmh777/README.md

 Overview of the project:

-This Dapp simply allows users to prove the existence of any piece of data at a specific point in time by combining decentralised file storage on IPFS and record keeping on the Ethereum blockchain.
+This dApp simply allows users to prove the existence of any piece of data at a specific point in time by combining decentralised file storage on IPFS and record keeping on the Ethereum blockchain.
 A user will store files on IPFS and have the Ethereum blockchain record the IPFS file hash, file title, file description and time of storage.
 Below is a visual flow of how it works:

 Directory structure: